DevExpress-Examples/XAF_Security_E4908/EFCore/Console/Readme.md

-### Get data from a database using Security System
+## Step 2.
+Initialize Data Store and XAF's Security System

 You can find all this code in the 'EFCore/Console/' folder.